sheylaperez96/python-challenge/README.md

 ## PyPoll Challenge

 ### Background
-Inside the PyPoll > Resources folder, there's a "election_data.csv" file that contains three columns ("Ballot ID", "County", and "Candidate")
+Inside the PyPoll > Resources folder, there's a "election_data" csv file that contains three columns ("Ballot ID", "County", and "Candidate")

 I created a python script to calculate the following metrics using election_data.csv:
 - The total number of votes cast